teholm/amazon-guardduty-hands-on/README.md

 ![Attack Senario 1](images/attack1.png "Attack Scenario 1")

-### Browse to the GuardDuty console to investigate
+### Browse to the GuardDuty Console to Investigate

 When Alice setup the hook for notifications she only included certain information about the finding because she had also setup a Lambda function to automatically isolate the instance and send out the details of the remediation.
 Since the finding has been remediated you decide you still want to take a closer look at the setup Alice currently has in place.
 Browse to the GuardDuty console to investigate further.

-To view the GuardDuty findings:

 1. Navigate to the [GuardDuty console](https://console.aws.amazon.com/guardduty) and click on **Findings** in the navigation pane on the left.
 	> If there is nothing displayed click the refresh button.

 2. A finding should show up with the text **UnauthorizedAccess:EC2/MaliciousIPCaller.Custom**.
 	> Based on the format you reviewed earlier can you determine the security issue by the finding type?

 	![GuardDuty Finding](images/screenshot5.png "GuardDuty Finding")